MissVeronica/UM-Events-Trace-Log/README.md

 # UM Events Trace Log
 A debug tool for tracing UM events: nonce events, redirect events, password reset events, email validation events and login errors.

-Last events are saved in the options table with option name um_events_trace_log.
+Last events are saved in the options table with option name um_events_trace_log and can be displayed by the shortcode.

 ## Shortcode
 [um_events_trace_log]